 It is the largest protected area in the country, encompassing an area of 4,349 sq. km, covering the western parts of Paro, Thimphu and Punakha and almost entire area of Gasa district.
 The park is habitat of several endangered species including takin, blue sheep, snow leopard, musk deer, Himalayan black bear and red panda.
 The trek from Paro to Jumolhari, Lingshi, Laya and Gasa goes through this park.

 Royal Manas National Park

-This 1,023 sq km park in south central Bhutan adjoins the Black Mountain National Park to the north and India\’s Manas National Park and Manas Tiger reserve to the south.
+This 1,023 sq km park in south central Bhutan adjoins the Black Mountain National Park to the north and India’s Manas National Park and Manas Tiger reserve to the south.
 It was initially established as a reserve game park.
 It is home of rhinoceros, buffalo, tiger, leopard, gaur, bear, elephant, wild dog, pygmy hog, hispid hare and several species of deer.
-Plans for opening Manas National park for tourists in underway.
+Plans for opening Manas National park is now open for tourists.

 Black Mountain National Park

 Black mountain Park is renamed as Jigme Singye Wangchuk National Park.
 This area of 1,723 sq km protect the range of mountains that separate eastern and western Bhutan.
 Its plant life includes wide range of broadleaf species, conifers and alpine pastures.
 Animal life includes tiger, Himalayan black bear, leopard, red panda, goral, serow, sambar, wild pig and golden langur.
 The Phobjikha valley (Gangtey), which is the wintering ground for black necked crane falls within this protected park.

 Thrumshing la National Park